Back To Blogs

 What is a Fideicomiso?

-A Fideicomiso is a real estate trust that allows foreigners to own property in Mexico’s Restricted Zone.
-Here’s how it works:
+A Fideicomiso is a real estate trust which allows foreigners to own a property located in Mexico's Restricted Zone.
+This is how it works:

-Bank Trust Creation: A Mexican bank acts as the trustee, holding the title of the property for you (the beneficiary).
+Bank Trust Creation: A Mexican bank acts as the trustee, holding your title to the property.

-Control: You, as the beneficiary of the trust, have full control over the property.
-You can sell it, lease it, pass it to heirs, or make improvements.
+Control: You, the trust beneficiary, have full control over the property.
+You can sell it, rent it, leave it to heirs, or make improvements.

-Duration: The trust lasts for 50 years but is renewable indefinitely.
+Duration: The trust lasts for 50 years and can be renewed indefinitely.

-Cost: Setting up a Fideicomiso involves fees, usually $500-$1,500 USD to establish, with annual maintenance fees around $500 USD.
+Cost: It costs to form a Fideicomiso, generally $500-$1,500 USD to establish, with annual maintenance costs of around $500 USD.

 Steps to Buying Property in Mexico as a Foreigner